 The new 2023 report reveals that there has been an increase in organisations that say they provide necessary mental health training and support employee mental health.
 With 78% of organisations reporting that they provide training support, up from 30% in 2019, this is a welcome increase in numbers.
 However, we are still seeing that Managers are shying away from the causes of increased absence and stress in the workplace, as we see with the figures above, because they lack the skills and the confidence to become more engaged for fear of making matters worse or provoking legal consequences

 Most respondents indicated that health and wellbeing budgets will remain the same or even increase in the coming year;

 70% see their health and wellbeing activity as an opportunity to boost employee engagement.

 59% see it as a chance to embed this into their employee retention strategies moving forward.

 47% planning to promote employee wellbeing as part of their employee value proposition.
 There’s recognition that health and wellbeing can enhance employer brand.

 Training will help managers to be more confident in supporting their team when experiencing mental ill health and stress.
 Knowing how to approach conversations sensitively and how they can support staff experiencing mental ill health is vital, as is listening and offering the right support early on.

 By training managers and senior leaders to prioritise wellness at work and making a greater investment in health and wellbeing, they will become confident and competent in supporting staff.

-If you need further information then you could always call us of course on 0333 5777 144 for a no obligation discussion about your training requirements.
+If you need further information then please call us on 0333 5777 144 for a discussion with our dedicated L&D Training team about your training requirements.
 Alternatively, simply hit the ‘Contact Us’ on any page of our website and we’ll get right back to you.